HarveyGame/ScriptableAnimationPlayer/README.md

 Intended to become a drop-in replacement for the Animation Tree in [Godot](https://github.com/godotengine/godot), the Scriptable Animation Player (SAP) aims to give you more control over the animations of your 3D creations.

 ## State of the extension
-This project is in an incredibly early state, expect bugs, breaking changes, etc. Think carefully before commiting to using it.
+This project is in an incredibly early state, expect bugs, breaking changes, etc. Think carefully before committing to using it.

 Current Support:
 + Position, Rotation & Scale of bones